 Without recognition of doing it well, or making mistakes by ourselves or someone else we don’t receive any feedback, so we can’t learn, improve our skills or know if we are on the right path to success.

 If we love ourselves – not punish, no matter what we do or don’t; succeed, trip or fall, we can handle external feedback and become free.

 Free to explore, try stuff, make mistakes, play around, have fun and challenge ourselves and commit to what we truly want to do.

-If I notice growth, change and improvement in my life, I do my best to praise myself like a kind mother would and really acknowledge it.
+If I notice growth, change, and improvement in my life, I do my best to praise myself like a kind mother would and acknowledge it.

 I share with my friends my ups and downs and invite them to help me celebrate when I need some validation because I like positive feedback and praise.

-I also practice praising other people authentically too.
+I also practice honoring other people authentically too.

-I can take the feedback that I need and let go of that which isn’t useful because it’s just guidance on my actions, not a judgement on my existence.
+I can take the feedback that I need and let go of that which isn’t useful because it’s just guidance on my actions, not a judgment on my existence.

 Which means that other people’s constructive feedback or critical response is also no longer detrimental to my soul.

 Some dreams will succeed and some won’t, but I won’t give up dreaming.